Home > Cardiology > ACC 2024 > Novel Developments in Risk Factor Management > KARDIA-2: Add-on zilebesiran effectively lowers blood pressure

 Phase 2, KARDIA-2

-A single subcutaneous dose of zilebesiran was associated with a clinically significant reduction in mean ambulatory and office systolic blood pressure (SBP) at month 3 when added to standard-of-care antihypertensives.
-Moreover, the novel BP-lowering drug showed a promising safety profile in the phase KARDIA-2 trial.
+A single subcutaneous dose of zilebesiran in combination with indapamide, amlodipine, or olmesartan demonstrated significant reductions in both ambulatory and office systolic blood pressure (SBP) at month 3.
+Moreover, the novel blood pressure-lowering drug showed a promising safety profile, suggesting its potential as a novel treatment strategy for hypertension.

 Safety analysis revealed a favourable profile for all combinations, with low incidences of adverse events (AEs) and rare serious AEs.
 Notably, hypotension/orthostatic hypotension occurred in 7 participants in each combination group but was resolved without intervention.
 A few participants experienced >30% reduction in eGFR, primarily in the first 3 months, which resolved upon repeat measurement.

-2. Bakris GL, et al. Zilebesiran in Combination with a Standard-of-care Antihypertensive in Patients with Inadequately Controlled Hypertension: Primary Results from the Phase 2 KARDIA-2 Study.
+1. Bakris GL, et al. Zilebesiran in Combination with a Standard-of-care Antihypertensive in Patients with Inadequately Controlled Hypertension: Primary Results from the Phase 2 KARDIA-2 Study.
 LB2, Session 405, ACC 2024 Scientific Session, 6–8 April, Atlanta, USA.

 Copyright ©2024 Medicom Medical Publishers